-Prepare jackfruit – the meat replacement in Vegan Birria
+Jackfruit is the meat replacement in these Vegan Birria Tacos.

 First, drain canned jackfruit and rinse under cold tap water.

 Each chunk of jackfruit has a triangle shape with a hard pointy part.

 Cut off the hard pointy part of each jackfruit chunk – you can use them, but you have to chop them thinly and add to the recipe.
 I personally don’t use them in a Birria, and set them aside in the fridge for later recipes.

 Set aside the top part in a bowl – keeping the jackfruit seeds, they are edible.

 Preparing The Birria sauce

-To make the Birria sauce flavorsome, first core the chili pepperss and slice the dried chili stems off, and remove the seeds inside.
+To make the Birria sauce flavorsome, first core the chili peppers and slice the dried chili stems off, and remove the seeds inside.

-In a cast iron or non-stick pan, cook the chili for 1 or 2 minutes on each side with no oil, until fragrant, then transfer to the blender jug.
+In a cast iron or non-stick pan, cook the chili for 1 or 2 minutes over medium heat on each side with no oil until fragrant, then transfer to the blender jug.

 In the same pan, warm the olive oil under medium-high heat and add chopped onion.
-Cook until fragrant and golden brown, stirring occasionally – it takes about 2-3 minutes.
+Cook until fragrant and golden brown, stirring occasionally with a spatula – it takes about 2-3 minutes.

-Add crushed garlic and chopped tomatoes and keep cooking for 3 minutes, stirring occasionally.
+Add crushed garlic and chopped tomatoes and cook for 3 minutes, stirring occasionally.

 Transfer the cooked mixture to the blender.

-In the blender, add in vegetable stock, white vinegar, and spices (allspice, or cumin seeds, oregano, marjoram, cinnamon, cloves, and salt).
+In the blender, add in the vegetable stock, white vinegar, and spices (allspice, or cumin seeds, oregano, marjoram, cinnamon, cloves, and salt).
 You can also add bay leaves if you like.

 Blend until the mixture is smooth.
 Set aside the Birria Sauce in a bowl.
-I don’t keep it in the blender jug simply because the color of the chili tends to stain the blender jug.
+I don’t keep it in the blender jug simply because the chili color tends to stain the blender jug.

 In a large non-stick pot or cast iron pan, warm olive oil and stir fry the jackfruit for about 4-5 minutes—season with salt and pepper.

-Then, pour the Birria sauce over, cover, and simmer for 15 minutes.
+Then, pour the Birria sauce, cover, bring to a boil, and simmer for 15 minutes.